njz3/vJoyIOFeederWithFFB/README.md

 wheel rotation to the maximum vJoy amplitude (0..32768), same for pedals motion.
 Digital inputs are mapped to buttons and remapping is possible using the GUI.
 This allows to finally handle your personnal setup.

-Outputs to drive lamps are retrieved only for MAME and Supermodel (model 3) emulator for only a few games are handled yet.
+Outputs to drive lamps are retrieved for MAME, Supermodel (model 3), m2emulator, and OutputBlasters plugin games (Teknoparrot).
+Many thanks to SailorSat& BigPanik and Boomslangnz for all there work.
+Few games are not handled properly yet, but it will probably be fixed sooner or later.

 ## What is next?

 The next steps I plan are:
 - add schematics to help people do their cabling
-- continue the reading of lamps/relays outputs from supermodel/Mame/m2emulator
-(SailorSat& BigPanik did that already) by getting messaging Windows or do process memory reading.
 - add more translation modes for other Model2/3 driveboards (SailorSat already has a long list of commands)
-- add RS232/RS422 communication through Aganyte's FFB Converter board for Lindbergh driveboard.
+- support encoder feedback

 ## How to use it